BPS Spectra, Barcodes and Walls: Persistent homology

-After constructing the filtered Rips-Vietoris complex as explained in Section \ref{persistence}, we pass to the homology over $\zed_2$ and compute the barcodes.
-They are shown in Figure \ref{SU3DTweakBarcodes}.
-The point cloud consists of 84 states and the construction of the filtered Vietoris-Rips complex involves a total of 5348 simplices\footnote{This number is a function of the proximity parameter $\epsilon$, as well as of how many homology groups $H_k$ are included in the computation, in the sense that if one decides to truncate the computation at some $H_k$, higher dimensional simplices can be neglected.
+Now we look at the topological structures of this spectrum, using the Rips--Vietoris complex.
+That is we consider a point cloud $\mathsf{X}$ in $\mathbb{R}^5$ where each vector has the form $\mathsf{x} = (d_1 , d_2 , d_3 , d_4 , \allowbreak\Omega (\gamma ; u))$, where $\gamma = \sum_i^4 d_i \gamma_i$ is the charge of a stable particle and $u \in \mathscr{C}^{{\rm SU}(3)}_1$.
+After constructing the filtered Rips--Vietoris complex as explained in Section~\ref{persistence}, we pass to the homology over $\mathbb{Z}_2$ and compute the barcodes.
+They are shown in Fig.~\ref{SU3DTweakBarcodes}.
+The point cloud consists of 84 states and the construction of the filtered Vietoris--Rips complex involves a total of 5348 simplices.\footnote{This number is a function of the proximity parameter $\epsilon$, as well as of how many homology groups $H_k$ are included in the computation, in the sense that if one decides to truncate the computation at some~$H_k$, higher dimensional simplices can be neglected.
 In the following we will by convention only show barcodes up to a value of the proximity parameter $\epsilon$ and of the Betti numbers, which contain interesting topological features, or at least the topological features we want to discuss.
-We will use the terminology ``number of simplices'' in a similar way, referring only to the simplices used in the homology computations under these conditions.}.
-Non-trivial persistent homology classes are present only for $H_0$ and $H_1$.
+We will use the terminology ``number of simplices'' in a similar way, referring only to the simplices used in the homology computations under these conditions.} Non-trivial persistent homology classes are present only for $H_0$ and~$H_1$.

-For future reference we show in Figure \ref{SU3DTweakLogBarcodes} on the right the barcodes with the logarithm of the (absolute value of the) degeneracies, that is obtained from the point cloud $(d_1 , d_2 , d_3 , d_4 ,\log |\Omega (\gamma ; u)|)$.
+For future reference we show in Fig.~\ref{SU3DTweakLogBarcodes} on the right the barcodes with the logarithm of the (abso\-lute value of the) degeneracies, that is obtained from the point cloud $(d_1 , d_2 , d_3 , d_4 ,\log \,|\allowbreak \Omega (\gamma ; u)|)$.
 Note that this change does not really modify the BPS point cloud substantially, since all the non vanishing degeneracies are $1$ or $-2$ for hypermultiplets and vector multiplets respectively.
 On the other hand the relative distance between points are now different and as a consequence the total number of simplices changes, in this case increases to 13708.
-The distribution of barcodes does not deviate significantly between Figure \ref{SU3DTweakLogBarcodes} on the left and on the right, as expected.
+The distribution of barcodes does not deviate significantly between Fig.~\ref{SU3DTweakLogBarcodes} on the left and on the right, as expected.